News

 He has used his expertise to report for Dispatches on Channel 4.
 In 2018, he presented Dispatches – Cannabis: Time to End the Ban?
 In the programme, Bernard travelled to Colorado, to see if the UK police should follow in Colorado’s footsteps and legalise cannabis.
 This programme lead to Bernard’s calling for the UK government to establish an expert commission to examine the evidence provided by the programme.

-In 2019, he presented Dispatches – Britain’s Knife Crime Crisis: Young, Armed and Dangerous, which investigated Britain’s knife crime crisis.
+In 2019, he presented Dispatches – Britain’s Knife Crime Crisis: Young, Armed and Dangerous, which investigated Britain’s problem with knife crime.
 In the programme, Bernard came face to face with a masked gang member carrying a blade.

 Bernard’s career has been characterised by high achievement, having successfully delivered numerous strategic objectives and efficiency improvements while holding weighty appointments with substantial responsibilities.
-He has a wealth of experience in creating cultural change, developing and implementing new strategies to transform corporate identities.
+He has a wealth of experience in creating cultural change as well as developing and implementing new strategies to transform corporate identities.
 He has built his success on the simple strategy of Total Policing.
 This involves a war on crime and care for victims.

 As Commissioner of the Metropolitan Police and Chief Constable of Merseyside he delivered significant reductions in crime during his 5 years tenure.
 In London 20% and Merseyside 36%.
 In both regions he reduced the murder rates, in London by 25%.
 In London despite a loss of £600 million of budget he uniquely maintained police officer numbers while the rest of England and Wales lost 20,000 police.